 Yesterday I rode my bike.

 I was injury/illness-free for the first time since 19 March – 52 days ago.
 I was so relieved – joyously relieved – to be out, free in the fresh air again, that I had to wipe away tears.

 All MS patients are different, and have their own variants of the condition, but my experience of these ‘relapses’ runs a pretty consistent pattern.
 And often, if not always, I go through a period when I feel as though there is no end in sight – and the relapse has become my new ‘normal’.
 I cease to remember not being tired, and have tears in my eyes for no reason at random times of day.
 I burn with cabin fever and frustration – and itch at life passing me by.

 I re-visit the following October…

-…and I read the words above, but struggle to feel their power.
+…now I read the words above, but struggle to feel their power.

 I’m now on Day 38 of my latest malaise and need to work out a way of ‘believing’ when I most need to.